emiliolr/news-covid/README.md

 # news-covid

 This is the associated code and data for the paper "News Media During an International Crisis: What Twitter Data Says About COVID-19."
-This was a freshman Monroe Scholar project and was funded by William & Mary.
+This was a freshman Monroe Scholar project funded by William & Mary.

 # About the Data